kxngHADES/kxngHADES/README.md

 </p>

 ## 🙋🏿‍♂️ About Me
-**`Certified Software Developer😎 / First-Year Software Engineer😊 / Life maker`**
+**`Certified Software Developer😎 / Second-Year Software Engineer😊 / Life maker`**

-I am a first-year software engineering student currently studying at Eduvos.
+I am a second-year software engineering student currently studying at Eduvos.
 I love working on real-world projects, especially for mobile apps, and creating automation projects in Python.
 I can be quite lazy at times, so automation helps me a lot 😅.

 I am starting a YouTube channel, focused on making projects for myself.
 I view it as a journal for my progress and experiences.
 I love coding and learning, so this is something I really enjoy.
 I plan to update this profile in 2025 when I am a second-year student.